 Q-26: What is “inode” in Linux?

-A Unix-like operating system index node is known as “inode,” which works to identify the file system objects, for instance, either they are a file or a directory.
+A Unix-like operating system index node is known as “inode,” which works to identify the file system objects, for instance, whether they are a file or a directory.
 Disk bock location and object data are stored in the inode with detailed attributions that imply metadata, permission data, and owner name.

 Q-27: What is the use of the “man” command in Linux?